dmoonfire/spell-check/docs/plugins/checker.md

 # Checker Plugins

-The `spell-check` allows for additional dictionaries to be used at the same time using Atom's `providedServices` element in the `package.json` file.
+The `spell-check` package allows for additional dictionaries to be used at the same time using Atom's `providedServices` element in the `package.json` file.

     "providedServices": {
       "spell-check": {